First, accept sand.

 Last, accept sand.

 Thinking of the tsunami damaged beach communities of Japan and Hawaii during this terrible time.
 We all know the ocean isn’t a tame pet, and we all could experience a devastating event any day.
-I guess I should add one more line:
+To fully describe how to enjoy a beach I guess I should add one more line: